 The term inside sales refers to the selling of products and/or services through either the phone or the Internet, without the salesperson actually meeting with them face to face.
 This sales strategy is mostly common among companies that sell through retail.
 As more and more people spend increased time on the Internet, the inside sales department is fast becoming one of the most essential to most companies.
-Consequently, recruiters and Chicago Headhunters are increasingly being called upon to find professionals to fill vacant or newly created positions in inside sales.
+Consequently, recruiters and Headhunters are increasingly being called upon to find professionals to fill vacant or newly created positions in inside sales.
 Some of the tasks involved in inside sales include:

 - Making cold calls